pierrine-bit/aws-ecommerce-lakehouse/README.md

 ```

 Each stage depends on the one before it.
 If something fails the workflow stops and
 raises an SNS alert.
-The merge keys on business IDs, so re-running a batch doesn't
+The merge is keyed on business IDs, so re-running a batch
-add duplicates.
+doesn't add duplicates.

 ## Project structure